CarlVitasa/SFML-2D-Shooter/README.md

 Learning Outcomes
 ------
-* Intergating version control using Github
+* Intergation of version control using Github
 * Implementation of game programming patterns
-* Documenating process using Markdown
+* Documenation of process using Markdown

 Notes
 ------